Bhagwan Gopinath

 Bidding adieu to ones ego leads one to self realisation.

-Bhagwan Gopinath (3 July 1898 – 28 May 1968), born Gopinath Bhan, also called Bhagwan Gopinath Ji, was a mystic saint of early 20th century Kashmir in India.
+Bhagwan Gopinath (born Gopinath Bhan; also called Bhagwan Gopinath Ji; 3 July 1898 – 28 May 1968) was a mystic saint of early 20th century Kashmir in India.
 He has been called a jivanmukta (liberated soul) and his spiritual state has been described as Shambhavi avastha (state of Shiva).
 Contemporary saints of his times have also called him an Aghoreshwar.
 It was sometime during 1946–1956 that he came to be called as Bhagwan by his devotees.

 Though not much is known about who his spiritual master was, he is known to have remarked that one can consider Bhagvad Gita as one's spiritual master.
 In his teachings, he regarded the practice of "self-enquiry" (atma vichara) as highly effective in helping a seeker attain self-realization.
 He considered lust and ego as impediments in one's spiritual development and extolled the virtues of honesty and truthfulness.
 He wouldn't differentiate between religions and regarded Hindus and Muslims to be one and the same.
 During various periods of his life, he spent considerable time meditating at various shrines in Kashmir as he considered it spiritually beneficial and would recommend the same to spiritual seekers.